feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 tags: [puzzle]
 ---

 People often show solutions to a problem without showing their thinking process, just like a magician hiding his/her methods.
-Instead of knowing the answer, which is no fun at all, I think it's far more important to understand the logical process that helps one reach the answer.
-After all, this is where the satisfaction of understanding a problem comes from.
-So I thought it might be helpful to show my thinking process during my attempt to solve this puzzle.
+Instead of knowing the answer, which is no fun at all, I think it's more important to understand the logical steps that help one reach the answer.
+After all, this is where the satisfaction of understanding comes from.
+So I thought it might be helpful to show the paths I took during my attempt to solve this puzzle.

 # The Puzzle